simon-ritchie/apysc/docs_src/source/click.md

 # Click interface

-This page will explain the `click` interface.
+This page explains the `click` interface.

 ## What interface is this?

-The `click` interface will bind the click event to any `DisplayObject` instance (e.g., `Sprite`, `Rectangle`, and so on).
-If you mouse down on that instance and also mouse up, the registered handler function will be called.
+The `click` interface binds the click event to any `DisplayObject` instance (e.g., `Sprite`\, `Rectangle`\, and so on).
+These interfaces call the registered handler function if you mouse down on that instance and mouse up.

-Conversely, the `unbind_click` interface will unbind the click event from the `DisplayObject` instance.
+Conversely, the `unbind_click` interface unbinds the click event from the `DisplayObject` instance.

 ## See also

-Common mouse event interfaces are described by the following page.
+The following page describes basic mouse event interfaces.

 - [Common mouse event interfaces](mouse_event_common.md)